uwcartlab/webmapping/Chapter11/readme.md

 ###### Figure 2.2: Even, responsive map and chart frames

 If you try to resize your browser window, you will find that the frames are only "responsive" if the page is reloaded.
-In Week 11, we describe how to use event listeners to dynamically adjust the layout any time the window is resized.
+In Chapter 12, we describe how to use event listeners to dynamically adjust the layout any time the window is resized.

 > ### **Add an SVG container for your data visualization and adjust your map container size so that both fit neatly on the web page for a wide range of browser window sizes.**